nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Treatment of clashing timings**

 - **Current Implementation (Alternative 1):**
-    - **Description**: Clashing lesson timings across and within students are not rejected.
+    - **Description**: Clashing lesson timings are permitted across all students and within each student's schedule.
-    - **Pros**: Promotes greater user flexibility, as there could be different schedules for alternate weeks, and all the timings should be stored in EduManage.
+    - **Pros**: Provides greater user flexibility, allowing all specified timings to be stored in EduManage, even if they overlap.
+      Suitable for accommodating different schedules for alternate weeks or varying lesson arrangements.
-    - **Cons**: Wrong lesson timings would not be flagged out to the user.
+    - **Cons**: Incorrect or conflicting lesson timings are not flagged out to the user, which could lead to scheduling confusion.

 - **Alternative 2:**
-    - **Description**: Reject clashing lesson timings across and within students.
+    - **Description**: Clashing lesson timings are rejected across all students and within each student's schedule.
-    - **Pros**: Flags out wrong lesson timings input by the user.
+    - **Pros**: Ensures that incorrect or conflicting timings are flagged, helping the user avoid scheduling errors.
-    - **Cons**: Reduces user flexibility in storing lesson times.
+    - **Cons**: Reduces flexibility for users who need to store complex schedules with occasional overlapping times.

 **Association between lesson timings and subjects**

 - **Current Implementation (Alternative 1):**
     - **Description**: Each lesson timing is not associated with any subject.
-    - **Pros**: Promotes greater user flexibility, as users might be asked to teach different subjects within a lesson timing.
+    - **Pros**: Promotes greater user flexibility, allowing users to adjust subject focus within each lesson as needed.
+      Suitable for scenarios where multiple subjects may be covered in a single lesson.
     - **Cons**: Users might prefer to have the association made clear.

 - **Alternative 2:**
     - **Description**: Associate each lesson timing with a specific subject.
-    - **Pros**: Users can clearly see what they are supposed to teach and when.
+    - **Pros**: Clarifies what subject is to be taught during each lesson, helping users stay organised.
     - **Cons**: Reduces user flexibility in arranging lesson times for different subjects.

 ### Tag Feature - Level and Subject Tagging